SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/use-hybrid-modern-auth.md

 For more information, see [How to enable cross-app SSO on iOS using ADAL](https://docs.microsoft.com/azure/active-directory/develop/active-directory-sso-ios).

 **Q**: What is the lifetime of the tokens generated and used by the Active Directory Authentication Library (ADAL) in Outlook for iOS and Android?

 **A**: Multiple tokens are generated when an on-premises user authenticates through ADAL-enabled apps like Outlook for iOS and Android, the Authenticator app, or the Company Portal app.
 The first access-and-refresh token pair is used to access the data that is synchronized into Exchange Online; the second access-and-refresh token pair is used by Exchange Online to access the on-premises mailbox via the Exchange ActiveSync protocol.
 The access token is used to access the resource (such as Exchange message data), while a refresh token is used to obtain a new access or refresh token pair when the current access token expires.

 By default, the access token lifetime is one hour and the refresh token lifetime is fourteen days.
 These values can be adjusted: for more information see [Configurable token lifetimes in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/active-directory-configurable-token-lifetimes).
 Note that if you choose to reduce these lifetimes, you can also reduce the performance of Outlook for iOS and Android, because a smaller lifetime increases the number of times the application must acquire a fresh access token.

 **Q**: What happens to the access token when a user's password is changed?

 **A**: A previously granted access token is valid until it expires.
-The identity model you are utilizing for authentication will have an impact on how password expiration is handled.
+The identity model you're utilizing for authentication will have an impact on how password expiration is handled.
 There are three scenarios:

 1. For a federated identity model, you will need to ensure your on-premises identity provider sends password expiry claims to Azure Active Directory, otherwise, Azure Active Directory will not be able to act on the password expiration.
 For more information, see [Configure AD FS to Send Password Expiry Claims](https://docs.microsoft.com/windows-server/identity/ad-fs/operations/configure-ad-fs-to-send-password-expiry-claims).